MarkParinov/fixedPowers/README.md

 I don't really know why would people use this except for maybe a calulator or something like that, but who knows?
 Maybe you'll really need that going and will find a dude on github who emplemented that, who could've thought!

 To use the function, download it with the command below.
-Now, in the sane directory as the downloaded files, you can create your own file and include the library.
+Now, in the same directory as the downloaded files, you can create your own file and include the library.

 ```
 // Your shell